direktiv/function-builder/docs/README.md

  # Direktiv Service Builder

 Creating a new app takes three steps: configuring the input, the command, and output.
 This documentation will go through these three stages in detail, as well as all configuration choices.
-As a good developer, you may believe it's easier to just skip the documentation and go straight to the [examples](examples/README.md) as soon as possible. :wink:.
+As a good developer, you may believe it's easier to just skip the documentation and go straight to the [examples](examples/README.md) as soon as possible :wink: or look at the [direktiv-apps repository](https://github.com/direktiv-apps).

 - [Quickstart](#Quickstart)
 - [Initializing the Service](#initializing-the-service)